RhodaPoweiIyakoregha/Restaurant-Rating-Project/README.md

 ![](restaurant_cuisine.png)

 ## Introduction
-This Power BI Project is aimed at analysing and drawing out meaningful insights from the **Restaurant Ratings** Data set which contains information about Restaurants in Mexico, the goal is identify data driven strategy and key areas of improvement, presented in a concise Report/Dashboard.
+This Power BI Project is aimed at analysing and drawing out meaningful insights from the **Restaurant Ratings** Data set which contains information about Restaurants in Mexico o.
+A customer survey was carried out in this city in 2012 to collate information about each restaurant, their cuisines, information about their consumers and the preferences of the consumers, the goal is identify data driven strategy and key areas of improvement, presented in a concise Report/Dashboard.

 **_Disclaimer_**; _All data sets report do not represent any company,institution, or country but just a practice data set to demonstrate the capabilities of Power BI._